Free Consultation / 24 Hours a Day - (614) 500-3836

 If you are convicted of soliciting, your criminal background can be damaged for the rest of your life.
 No matter what the circumstances were in your case, you run the risk of being considered someone who either sold yourself or paid for sex.
 Therefore, it is critical that you contact a solicitation lawyer to give your prostitution or soliciting charge the level of importance it deserves.

-Why You Should Hire a Solicitation Lawyer
+Why You Should Hire a Solicitation Lawyer in OH

 A solicitation lawyer at Luftman, Heck & Associates will take an aggressive and comprehensive approach when representing your solicitation charge.
 We’ll determine what mistakes the police or detectives made during their investigation, whether your arrest was lawful and any other legal issues that can be raised on your behalf.
 We’ll request police reports, witness statements, video, audio, and other investigative notes from the prosecutor so that we could look for weaknesses in their case.